curobo.curobolib.kinematics module

 )

-This should be called at most once, only from inside the forward method, and all arguments should be inputs.
+This should be called at most once, in either the setup_context or forward methods, and all arguments should be inputs.

 Every tensor that’s been modified in-place in a call to forward should be given to this function, to ensure correctness of our checks.
 It doesn’t matter whether the function is called before or after modification.